yejack170-cell/MAFS5370_Assignment1/README.md

 The concept/process description explains the logic and assumptions behind each method.

-For the Q-Learning code part , there also including the test code in it.
+For the Q-Learning code part , there also including the test code in it.Within the base_case code,

+it running for the single case , parameter when n=3,T=3,